 - Communication and clerical errors at the hospital or doctor’s office

-Proving Medical Malpractice In A Failed Diagnosis Case
+Proving Medical Malpractice In A Failed Diagnosis Case in Chicago

 As with any other malpractice case, it’s not enough to show that the doctor or other healthcare professional made a mistake.
 Accidents happen, and the courts do not expect medical providers to be perfect.
 The injured patient has to prove that the liable party committed negligence, which essentially means falling short of the required standard of care and thereby injuring the patient.